Angular Momentum Transport in Protoplanetary and Black-Hole Accretion Disks: The Role of Parasitic Modes in the Saturation of MHD Turbulence: Introduction

 \section{Introduction}

 The transport of mass and angular momentum in accretion disks remains one of the least understood processes in modern astrophysics.
 The standard accretion disk model \citep{SS73, LBP74, FKR02} is based on the assumption that turbulence provides an efficient mechanism for enabling accretion but magnetic fields, thought to be crucial for driving the turbulence, do not play an explicit role.
 It is currently believed that the magnetorotational instability (MRI; \citealt{Velikhov59, Chandrasekhar60, BH91,BH98}) is responsible for driving the magnetohydrodynamic (MHD) turbulence required for efficient angular momentum transport in astrophysical disks.
+However, at present, there are no accretion disk models that incorporate the physics driving angular momentum transport in a self-consistent way.

-Since the appreciation of the relevance of the MRI to accretion disks, significant progress has been made in understanding the physics of the instability and in characterizing the ensuing turbulent state.
+Since the appreciation of the relevance of the MRI to accretion disks, significant progress has been made in understanding the physics of the instability and characterizing the ensuing turbulent state.
 A large set of numerical simulations \citep[see, e.g.,][]{HGB95, Brandenburgetal95, MS00, FSH00, SI01, SIM98, Sanoetal04, TSD07, FPLH07, LL07, Obergaulingeretal09} have provided insight into the turbulent MHD flows under various physical conditions.
 However, the fundamental processes that determine the strength of the turbulence in the non-linear regime are yet to be deciphered.
-At present there have only been a handful of studies addressing the theoretical aspects of this problem \citep[see, e.g.,][]{GX94, KJ05, UMR07, TD08, JJK08a, JJK08b, LLB09, Vishniac09, PG09}.
+At present there have only been a handful of studies addressing the theoretical aspects of this problem \citep[see, e.g.,][]{GX94, KJ05, UMR07, URM07, TD08, JJK08a, JJK08b, LLB09, Vishniac09, PG09}.
 Thus, understanding the mechanisms that lead to the saturation of the MRI constitutes a fundamental problem in modern accretion physics.